 What educational and/or developmental value is seen in colouring in pictures for young children (6--8yr old)?

-This is a serious question based on some criticism directed at me for giving colouring competitions and asking for kids to colour in clipart on worksheets.
+This is a serious question based on some criticism directed at me for giving colouring competitions and asking for kids to color in clipart on worksheets.

 Thanks for your consideration.